How to Plan and Prepare For a Long-Distance Move

 Budgeting Your Move

-So, you've got your moving checklist and you're ready to dive in.
+So, you've got your moving checklist and you're ready to get started.
 But wait, have you thought about the dollars and cents?
 Budgeting your move is like setting the stage for a drama-free transition.
-Let's get real; moving isn't just about boxes and trucks—it's also about your hard-earned money.
+Let's get real.
+Moving isn't just about boxes and trucks; it's also about your hard-earned money.
 First things first, jot down all the obvious expenses like moving company fees, packing supplies, and travel costs.
 But don't stop there.
 Account for those sneaky hidden costs like utility setup fees, temporary housing, or even the pizza you'll buy to thank your friends for helping you pack.

 You've got your list, but how do you know if it's complete?
 Let's dig deeper.
 If you're crossing state lines, remember that your moving company must have a U.S. DOT number, and that comes with its own set of fees.
 Going international?
 Customs duties are a whole different ball game.
 And don't forget about insurance.
 If your homeowner's policy doesn't cover moving, you'll need additional coverage.
 These are the variables that can turn your budget from manageable to a financial tightrope, so be thorough.
 Moving long distance means you'll need to be extra vigilant about potential hidden costs.